Last Updated on November 24, 2022 by ashley.davis

 People suffering from MCI may experience short-term memory loss and forgetfulness in general.
 While this is the initial stage for most dementia patients, not all patients of MCI will advance to further stages.
 That is to say, MCI does not necessarily mean one will have Dementia in the future.

-The patient will face the early signs of Dementia, such as memory lapses, mood swings, other forms of cognitive decline.
+The patient will face the early signs of Dementia, such as memory lapses, mood swings, and other forms of cognitive decline.
 However, the patient may still function by themselves during this stage of Dementia, as the symptoms present are not very severe.

 If an individual reaches this stage, they might require support from one’s family or an institution.
 Daily life becomes very challenging, and they might need help for even mundane tasks like changing their clothes and bathing.
 The patient is likely to be very agitated, and significant changes in personality may also be observed.